Starting your day on the right foot: morning routine with Ayurveda

 Exercise in the morning is a real energy booster.
 Even if it is only for ten to fifteen minutes, for example a couple of sun salutations.
 And yoga and/or meditation help you to relinquish negative thoughts as these tend to run automatically and unconsciously through your head and trigger the inevitable reactions.
 You can give your day a clear focus in the morning by setting an intention about how you would like to proceed through your day.

 Here’s how: sit down, close your eyes and breath in and out deeply and steadily a couple of times.
-Let an intention run through your head deliberately, such as how you want to address your effortlessness.
+Consciously let an intention run through your head.
+For example: What would you like to tackle with ease today?
 Or be full of energy?
 An intention can also be: I will be focussed.

-The speedy alternative: Take a couple of minutes before you get up for your intention.
+The quick version: Before getting up, take two minutes to set your intention.
 Or use the brief time it takes for the kettle to boil to concentrate on breathing deeply and regularly.

 Ayurvedic breakfast

 Ayurvedic breakfasts are warm and easily digestible, because Ayurveda believes our digestion is not really active in the mornings.
 Porridge is ideal, but any warm breakfast is a good alternative.
-If you aren’t hungry, you don’t have to eat anything.
-But snacking in the morning to fill the gap is not a good alternative.
-You’re better off eating a light breakfast.
+If you're not hungry, you don't have to eat.
+The only thing is: if you stuff your hunger hole with snacks in the morning, it's better to switch to a light breakfast.

 Ayurvedic breakfast recipes